maikejulie/MLINT/README.md

 The hope here is to provide both some basic rationales and code with which to start off any exploration, and I use a mix of real and synthetic toy data towards this.

 Maike Sonnewald and Redouane Lguensat.
 Revealing the impact of global heating on north atlantic circulation using transparent machine learning.
-JEMAS, 2021,  https://doi.org/10.1029/2021MS002496
+JAMES, 2021,  https://doi.org/10.1029/2021MS002496

 Maike Sonnewald, Carl Wunsch, and Patrick Heimbach.
 Unsupervised learning reveals geography of global ocean dynamical regions.
 Earth and Space Science, 6(5):784–794, 2019.